 I placed my turkey cheese ball onto a white plate, then added crackers around the turkey for everyone to eat with the cheese.

-This cute turkey cheese ball was a hit with everyone and really added to our Thanksgiving feast!
+This cute Thanksgiving cheese ball was a hit with everyone and really added to our Thanksgiving feast!

 Thanksgiving Table Ideas